samrith-s/nodehawk/examples/express-javascript/README.md

 yarn start
 ```

-And, voila!
-Your Express server with the latest ES support is up and running!
+Et voila!
+Your Express server with the latest ES support is up and running.
+You
-You can make any changes and hit save, and check your terminal.
+can make any changes and hit save, and check your terminal.
 Nodehawk will
-promptly restart the process to reflect your changes!
+promptly restart the process to reflect your changes.